AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 We should thus expect that this configuration of chains actually *synchronizes* miners, resulting in block production that is somewhat regular and lower in variance.

 \defineTerm{Miner Resonance}{
-    The effect whereby block production \emph{variance} is reduced when miners can (and do) change the chain they are currently mining faster than blocks are produced for those chains
+    The effect whereby block production \emph{variance} is reduced when miners can (and do) collectively change which chain they are currently mining faster than blocks are produced for those chains, due to changes in network-wide incentivization
 }

 One reason that we can predict that transactions will build up in this fashion (with those fees and in a predictable way) is that most of the transactions that are included in simplex blocks will be dapp-chain-header-transactions.

 The average hash rate on each simplex chain, as described above, is always the same regardless of which of the two miner strategies are used.
-However, the variance of block production on each of these chains won't be that of a chain with 60s block times, it'll be that of a chain with 6s block times.
+However, the variance of block production on each of these chains won't be that of a chain with 60s block times, it'll be closer that of a chain with 6s block times.

 %% END ### RELEASE